Ksjanardan/Akaike-email-classification-system/README.md

 ## 10. Conclusion
 In conclusion, this project successfully developed and deployed a robust FastAPI-based system for automated email classification and Personally Identifiable Information (PII) masking.
-By integrating machine learning models (TF-IDF and a classifier) with spaCy's advanced Named Entity Recognition capabilities, the solution effectively addresses critical challenges in email management and data privacy.
-Containerization with Docker and deployment on Hugging Face Spaces ensured a scalable, accessible, and easily maintainable API, providing a practical tool for efficient email processing and enhanced data security
+By integrating machine learning models (TF-IDF and a classifier), achieving a 75.26% accuracy in email classification, and utilizing spaCy's advanced Named Entity Recognition capabilities, the solution effectively addresses critical challenges in email management and data privacy.
+Containerization with Docker and deployment on Hugging Face Spaces ensured a scalable, accessible, and easily maintainable API, providing a practical tool for efficient email processing and enhanced data security.

 ---